 See Complete Pool Rules

-Swim at Noyes Indoor Pool on the Northside and Pulaski Indoor Pool on the Southside.
+Swim at Noyes Indoor Pool on the Northside and Pulaski Indoor Pool on the Southside of Milwaukee County.
 Swim lessons, water fitness and pool rentals are also available.
 Deep-well Outdoor Pools open from mid-June through mid-August.

 Bradford is the main beach in Milwaukee.
 Rent a cabana on the beach or play some volleyball.
 Beach Volleyball leagues compete throughout the summer.
 Swimming in Lake Michigan is an 'at your own risk' activity.
 For frozen treats, visit the nearby custard stand.